Holmesglen's Bachelor of Information Systems has a practical, hands-on approach to learning, focusing on building technical skills from the ground up.

 |BIS603||Ethics and IT governance|

-A variety of assessment methods are used, including technical reports, laboratory reports, network design models, practical strategy assessments, written assignments, literature reviews, practical case studies, group projects, individual and group presentations, online quizzes, practical labs, exams, research reports, feasibility reports, and classroom hurdle tasks.
+A variety of assessment methods are used, including technical reports, laboratory reports, network design models, practical strategy assessments, written assignments, literature reviews, practical case studies, group projects, individual and group presentations, online quizzes, practical labs, exams, research reports, feasibility reports and classroom hurdle tasks.
+Final year there is a capstone project.

-For details of credit points, learning outcomes, weekly contact hours, assessments, pre-requisites and co-requisites, download the Bachelor of Information Systems subjects summary (Word-55kb).
+For details of credit points, learning outcomes, weekly contact hours, assessments, pre-requisites and co-requisites, download the Bachelor of Information Systems subjects summary (Word-103kb).

-For details on the profile of students undertaking this course, download the Bachelor of Information Systems student profile (Word-59kb).
+For details on the profile of students undertaking this course, download the Bachelor of Information Systems student profile (Word-127kb).

-For details on ATAR-based offers, download the 2020 ATAR-based Offers for the Bachelor of Information Systems (Word - 58kb).
+For details on ATAR-based offers, download the 2021 ATAR-based Offers for the Bachelor of Information Systems (Word - 122kb).

 You may be able to shorten the length of your studies by measuring skills acquired through work, life experiences or qualifications obtained from formal studies or training, or work and life experience.
 Read more about gaining advanced standing and credits.